 Dr. Swartz is a core faculty member in the department’s Master in Public Administration program.
-He also teaches courses in the department’s undergraduate Bachelor of Science degree in public policy and administration.
+Since 2014, Dr. Swartz is the director of the Madison Center for Community Development.

-Jennifer Taylor is an Assistant Professor at James Madison University where her teaching and research interests include philanthropy, volunteerism, civil society, and military families.
+Jennifer A. Taylor is an Assistant Professor of Political Science in the School of International and Public Affairs at James Madison University, primarily teaching in the nonprofit concentration and organizational behavior in the NASPAA accredited Master of Public Administration (MPA) Program.
+Her teaching and research interests include philanthropy, volunteerism, civil society, and military families.
 Previously, she worked as a chief development officer and management consultant in the nonprofit sector for 15 years, raising over $10 million in operating funds in the arts, social services, and education.
-Jennifer is a military spouse of an MH–53E pilot who retired this year after 24 years of service in three wars (Persian Gulf, OIF, and OEF), too many deployments, and fourteen relocations.
-Jennifer and Asa made their last PCS to the Shenandoah Valley in 2012 with their children, Amelia, Wyatt, and Stella.

 Lynne Weikart, a retired associate professor from Baruch College School of Public Affairs, the City University of New York, received her Ph.D. from Columbia University in political science.
 She is now Practitioner-in-Residence in James Madison University's Department of Political Science.